wpmetabox/docsv2/docs/extensions/mb-frontend-submission.md

 import FAQ from '@site/src/components/FAQ';

-MB Frontend Submission helps you create front-end forms for users to submit posts to your website.
-It allows you to submit post fields (title, content, etc.) and also custom fields created by Meta Box.
-It works with all extensions like [Meta Box Group](/extensions/meta-box-group/) or [Meta Box Conditional Logic](/extensions/meta-box-conditional-logic/).
+MB Frontend Submission helps you create front-end forms for users to submit data to your website.
+It allows you to submit data for posts like post fields (title, content, etc.) and also custom fields created by Meta Box.
+It also support to custom table models and works with all extensions like [Meta Box Group](/extensions/meta-box-group/) or [Meta Box Conditional Logic](/extensions/meta-box-conditional-logic/).

 ![submission form](https://i.imgur.com/jfXHqSc.png)